 Nike Soft Ground Boots

-Nike have soft ground versions for all their existing silos of Mercurials, Phantom, and Tiempo.
-However, Nike have two variations: the SG-PRO and the SG-PRO Anti Clog for the Mercurial and Phantom, which look similar but perfrom in very different ways.
+Nike have the Anti-Clog soft ground versions for all their existing silos of Mercurials, Phantom, and Tiempo.
+However, you might have heard about the SG-PRO Nike boots that professionals favoured back then over the Anti-Clog ones.

 What is Anti Clog for Soft Ground?

 Technology-wise, Nike introduced in 2016 its Anti-Clog soleplates (AC SG) for Nike’s SG boots.
 They are made up of an adaptive polymer material that, in the words of Dr Jeremy Walker, moves away from repelling water to being compliant to it, resulting in a lubricious layer without sacrificing traction.
-The layer of the Anti-Clog soleplates is when in contact with mud & water a slick, slimy surface, that feels almost like a goo or watery, it is best to apply some water, just pour some from your drinks bottle, over the soleplate before you walk onto the pitch, to activate the sole & stop the mud sticking, Anti Clog boots work best when wet.
+The layer of the Anti-Clog soleplates works best when in contact with mud & water or a slick, slimy surface that feels almost like a goo or watery.

 Why Pros Don’t Like Anti Clog